 Also from Japan, Matcha tea is a beverage made from Tencha or Gyokuro tea.
 The dried leaves are ground into a fine powder, which is then poured over hot water and whipped until frothy.

-The taste of matcha is quite intense and for many people, it takes some time to get used to.
+The taste of matcha is quite intense and for many people, takes some time to get used to.
 However, the drink contains quite a lot of health-promoting substances and antioxidants.